c3d/build/README.md

 You can clean the build products with `make clean` and force a clean build with `make rebuild`.

+### Build tips

+The `build` makefiles are self-documented.
+You can get information about the avaiable build targets using `make help`.

+There are three primary build targets, `debug`, `opt` and `release`, which are described in detail below.
+Build objects for these primary targets are kept in separate locations, so that you can quickly alternate between debug and optimized builds.

+You can customize your build using either command-line variables or target prefixes.
+Here are some examples:

+    make v-debug          # Verbose debug build using v- prefix make V=1 debug        # Verbose build using variable make nocolor-debug    # Do not colorize output (prefix) make COLORIZE= debug  # Do not colorize output (variable) make notime-debug     # Do not collect build time (prefix) make TIME= debug      # Do not collect build time (variable)

+You can build the target you prefer by default by setting the `TARGET` environment variable, e.g.

+    export TARGET=notime-nocolor-debug
+    make                  # Builds a 'notime-nocolor-debug'

 ## Testing the products